dlebech/stable-diffusion-2-xl-streamlit/README.md

 - Inpainting (v2.0)
 - Negative prompt input for all methods.

+Uses the "base" (512px) model in most cases.

 ## Requirements

 - Stable Diffusion generally requires a GPU with at least 8GB of memory.
-- Make sure you have the Nvidia drivers and all that
+- Make sure you have the Nvidia drivers and all that.

+Observations based on my own machine:
-Personally, I'm running this on Ubuntu 22.04 with an RTX 2070 GPU (8GB memory) using Python 3.10 in a fresh conda environment
+- Using Ubuntu 22.04 with an RTX 2070 GPU (8GB memory)
+- Using Python 3.10 in a fresh conda environment.
+- Can generate 640x576 images without attention slicing
+- Can generate 960x896 images with attention slicing (lower performance)
+- Changing the model from the 512 model to the 768 model works but it is only possible to produce 768x768 images with attention slicing.

 ## Install & Run